pyhoon/aco-b4i/README.md

 # aco-b4i
-A "very stupid" companion app that only understand "how are you" and "say <something>".
+A "very stupid" companion app that only understand "how are you" and "say ???".

 A Siri clone?